| Emil Beaulieau/Prurient/Immaculate:

 like a teacher in a grade school fire drill.
 Single file,

 down the stairs, no pushing kids.
+Once we

 get downstairs, we start hearing what I assume is the whole